-1 Introduction to Exchange Traded Funds 3 2 Exchange Traded Funds and UCITS 6 3 Structuring an Exchange Traded Fund in Ireland 10 4 Key Steps in Establishing a UCITS Exchange Traded Fund in Ireland 12 5 Advantages of Ireland as a Fund Domicile 16
+1 Introduction to Exchange Traded Funds 4 2 Exchange Traded Funds and UCITS 6 3 Structuring an Exchange Traded Fund in Ireland 9 4 Key Steps in Establishing a UCITS an Exchange Traded Fund in Ireland 11 5 Advantages of Ireland as a Fund Domicile 16

-1 Introduction to Exchange Traded Funds The continued growth of exchanged traded funds ("ETFs") is one of the most significant trends in the investment fund industry.
-It is estimated that, globally, ETFs had assets of more than US\$3.177 trillion as at June 2016.
+1 Introduction to Exchange Traded Funds

+The continued growth of ETFs is one of the most significant trends in the investment fund industry.
+It is estimated that, globally, ETFs had assets of more than US\$4,700 billion as at the end of March 2018.
 The global trend is reflected in the European investment fund industry.
-In Europe, it is estimated that investment in ETFs exceeded US\$529 billion by June 2016.
+In Europe, it is estimated that investment in ETFs exceeded a record US\$751 billion by September 2017.
 Ireland continues to be the domicile of choice for European ETF issuers.
-As it stands, European ETFs domiciled in Ireland represent 53% of the total assets of all European ETFs - approximately \$260 billion.
+As it stands, European ETFs domiciled in Ireland represent almost 58% of the total assets of all European ETFs - approximately \$328 billion.
 The ETF industry, which celebrated its 25th anniversary in March 2015, is now seen as the "new normal".
-In June 2015, the assets invested globally in the ETF industry surpassed the assets invested in the hedge fund industry, which has existed for 67 years.
+In June 2015, the assets invested globally in ETFs surpassed the assets invested in the hedge fund industry, which has existed for 67 years.

-The increase in assets, both globally and in Europe, is mirrored by considerable growth in the numbers of new ETFs being listed.
+The increase in assets, both globally and in Europe, is mirrored by considerable growth in the numbers of new ETFs being launched.
 Against a background of general market uncertainty, the continued growth in the ETF market arguably reflects investor sentiment; passive, index-tracking funds may be more attractive to investors than actively managed funds.
 Index-tracking funds will typically have transparent investment policies, linked to a particular index and low operating costs.
 ETFs offer investors further enhancements on a traditional index-tracking fund.
 In particular, ETFs are listed and actively traded on various stock exchanges and, accordingly, may be bought and sold by investors whenever the relevant stock exchange is open for trading at intra-day prices; investors are no longer wholly reliant on the subscription and redemption mechanisms offered by traditional funds.